-The basic financial statements report information about the System as a whole using accounting methods similar to those used by private-sector companies.
+The basic financial statements report information about the System using accounting methods like those used by private-sector companies.
 The statement of net position includes all the System's assets and liabilities.
-All of the current year's revenues and expenses are accounted for in the statement of revenues, expenses, and changes in net position regardless of when cash is received or paid.
+All the current year's revenues and expenses are accounted for in the statement of revenues, expenses, and changes in net position regardless of when cash is received or paid.